osmandapp/web/main/docs/user/search/search-poi.md

 - *Displaying results.* After applying filters, the application displays a list of POIs matching the category and characteristics set.
 The results are presented as a list with some information about each POI.

 Benefits:
-- User Customization.
+- *User Customization*.
 Feature filters allow users to customize searches to meet their specific needs and preferences.
-- Refined results.
+- *Refined results*.
 Filters help refine search results, making them more relevant and accurate.
-- Multiple Categories.
+- *Multiple Categories*.
 The OpenStreetMap database has an extensive set of POI categories, allowing users to find sites of different types and categories.

 <!--
 POI category search allows you to quickly find and select places of interest based on your needs.
 It is a handy tool for traveling, finding nearby services or places of interest, and planning routes based on selected POI categories.